thmosqueiro/RandomPy/README.md

 python or any programming language.
 They are all commented and there's always a readme to explain what the problem was about.

 You may very well contact me if you find anything interesting.
-Don't hesitate in making a pul requests for anything reason.

 License